rhiller/pi-distance/README.md

 This also calculates the intervals between pump runs by looking for rapid changes in water level.

+On the Raspberry Pi, I copied this entire tree into /home/pi/pi-distance.

+Then run (as root):
+cp init.d/distance /etc/init.d/
+cp cron.d/checkup /etc/cron.d/

+If you decide to move things around, you will need to fix up the paths in the script files.

+The init script is based on: http://www.debian-administration.org/articles/28

+init.d/distance:  init script to be placed into the /etc/init.d/ directory make sure that it is executable and owned by root:
+  -rwxr-xr-x 1 root root 470 Feb  1 12:09 distance

+Then run (as root):
+  update-rc.d distance defaults
+to create the needed symlinks so that this will all start on boot

+if you decide to remove the script from the startup sequence run:
+  update-rc.d -f distance remove

+The checkup script pings the default gateway every 10 minutes and reboots the Pi if it doesn't get a response.
+This is to recover from issues with the USB WiFi adapter.

 Sensor connections:

 The program uses the GPIO.BOARD option, meaning that the numbers correspond to